steveLeVesconte/auth-react/README.md

    ```

-Note: To find your Firebase secrets, click on the gear in the upper left corne of your "Propject Overview" and choose "Project Settings".
+Note: To find your Firebase secrets, click on the gear in the upper left corner of your "Project Overview" and choose "Project Settings".

 <p align="right">(<a href="#readme-top">back to top</a>)</p>